 Fifteen percent of American companies with 10 to 99 employees currently use a professional employer organization.
 Industry analysts predict that number will continue to climb steadily as more business owners from small and mid-sized companies realize how outsourcing HR functions to a PEO enables them to compete with larger organizations.
 The freedom to focus on core business functions also enables faster company growth.

 Working with a PEO Saves Employers Money

 Operating an onsite HR department is an expensive endeavor that starts with the need to hire highly skilled and experienced staff.
 Having HR staff work onsite also requires additional office space for a team that does not generate revenue for the company.
 However, no company can survive without a dedicated team to handle vital HR tasks.

 Businesses save the overhead expenses associated with onsite HR staff when they choose to become co-employers with a professional employer organization.
-By outsourcing the time-consuming payroll and HR duties, small and medium-sized businesses do not have to commit to paying guaranteed salaries, benefits and additional expenses to equip and maintain an onsite HR department.
-The ability to switch to variable rather than fixed expenses for HR leaves more room in the budget for discretionary spending.
+By outsourcing the time-consuming payroll and HR duties, small and medium-sized businesses do not have to commit to paying guaranteed salaries, benefits, and additional expenses to equip and maintain an onsite HR department.
+The ability to switch to a variable rather than fixed expenses for HR leaves more room in the budget for discretionary spending.

 PEOs Have Greater Negotiating Power for Employee Benefits